 Are team members missing work because of transportation challenges?
 If you see a pattern here, you may want to follow the lead of employers who have tackled the issue head on.

-For example, some employers have invested in rideshare options.
-At Kronos Foods, Heather Ronnow calculated that an UberPool from the closest train stop would pay off.
+For example, at Kronos Foods, Heather Ronnow calculated that an UberPool from the closest train stop would pay off.
 The company arranged for a couple of authorized supervisors to call for an Uber each day.
-This approach Improved attendance and had the additional advantage of giving the students a built-in community from sharing their commute.
+This approach improved attendance and had the additional advantage of giving the students a built-in community from sharing their commute.

 Matt Strauss of RiseKit notes that “businesses can collaborate with their community partners and set up transportation services, such as buses, to provide job seekers with transportation to the interviews and educational programs.
 Or they can cover transportation costs through bus vouchers or train vouchers for the first few weeks to a month of employment.”